rwtnb/alpha4.nvim/README.md

 #### General Options

 - `default_provider` (string): The AI provider to use by default.
 Options include "ollama", "groq", "togetherai", "openrouter", "anthropic", and "openai".

+- `max_tokens` (number): The maximum number of tokens the AI can generate in a single response.
+This limits the length of the AI's output.

 #### Providers